 It was Wigand’s work at Brown and Williamson that would lead to him becoming a high-profile whistleblower.
 He was sacked from the company in 1993, something he says happened because he was aware of, and objected to, the fact that “executives knowingly approved the addition of additives to their cigarettes that were known to be carcinogenic and/or addictive.”
 The additives included coumarin and ammonia.

 After leaving Brown and Williamson, Wigand took a substantial pay cut and became a teacher of science and the Japanese language.
-To this day, he still works in education in various lecturing capacities, and works with Smoke-Free Kids Inc, an organisation he founded that works with young people to dissuade them from smoking and alert them to the dangers.
+To this day, he still works in education in various lecturing capacities and works with Smoke-Free Kids Inc, an organization he founded that works with young people to dissuade them from smoking and alert them to the dangers.

-Nowadays, the dangers of cigarettes are widely known, as are the number of additives manufacturers can use to improve flavour and increase their addictive properties.
+Nowadays, the dangers of cigarettes are widely known, as are the number of additives manufacturers can use to improve flavor and increase their addictive properties.

 The truly impressive thing about Jeffrey Wigand’s work as a whistleblower is that it’s fair to argue that it was his actions that were the catalyst to this kind of information becoming public knowledge.

 After being fired in 1993, he took the decision to leak information the following year, when he worked for CBS as a consultant on a story about “fire safe” cigarettes.
 A year later, driven by how he felt about the industry's “lies about the health risks of cigarettes,” he went truly public and gave a deposition in a Mississippi court case against cigarette companies.

 His evidence was damning.
 He said that tobacco companies “manipulated nicotine content,” and “lied about the addictive properties of nicotine.”
 He also suggested that rather than working to develop safer cigarettes, the cigarette firms actually “suppressed” those efforts.